tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 # Security Considerations

-WARNING: This document is effectively brand new and has seen no analysis.
-The idea here is that cTLS is isomorphic to TLS 1.3, and therefore should provide equivalent security guarantees.

 The use of key ids is a new feature introduced in this document, which requires some analysis, especially as it looks like a potential source of identity misbinding.
 This is, however, entirely separable